A home away from studio

 CCA’s Housing and Residential Life team members are always close by for mentorship and 24/7 assistance.
 In each hall, professional staff members, graduate interns, and trained student Resident Advisors provide a welcoming environment and guidance in your personal and artistic pursuits outside the classroom.
 (They can also tell you where to get discount art supplies.)

 Secure your place in the competitive Bay Area housing market by applying to join a close-knit student housing community.
-Incoming students should apply for fall priority housing between March 15 and May 15.
+Incoming students should apply for spring priority housing between October 15 and December 1.
 Follow these steps:

 - Submit your nonrefundable enrollment deposit